Brandon Presley

-Brandon Everitt Presley (born July 21, 1977) is an American politician who served as a member of the Mississippi Public Service Commission from the Northern District from 2008 to 2024 and mayor of Nettleton, Mississippi, from 2001 to 2007.
+Brandon Everitt Presley (born July 21, 1977) is an American politician who served as a member of the Mississippi Public Service Commission from the northern district from 2008 to 2024 and mayor of Nettleton, Mississippi from 2001 to 2007.
 He is a member of the Democratic Party.

-Presley has been described as a moderate, populist politician who holds conservative stances on issues such as gun control, taxes, and abortion.
-He was the Democratic nominee for governor of Mississippi in the 2023 election, narrowly losing to incumbent Republican Tate Reeves by 3.24%.
+Presley has been described as a moderate, populist politician who holds conservative stances on issues such as gun control and abortion.
+He was the Democratic nominee for governor of Mississippi in 2023, narrowly losing to incumbent Republican Tate Reeves by 3.24 percentage points.
 He had the best performance for a Democratic candidate for governor since 1999.

 Early life

 Brandon Presley was born on July 21, 1977 in Amory, Mississippi, and raised in Nettleton.
 His father was an alcoholic and died when Brandon was eight years old, leaving him in the sole care of his mother.
 His uncle, Harold Ray Presley, subsequently served as a father figure for him.
 He studied at Itawamba Community College and Mississippi State University.